saintazunya/TSP-project/README.md

 # TSP-project
-This is the project done in CS5/ISYE 524 introduction to optimization/n In this project, we start from a baisc Travelling salesman problem and develop it into a complicated real problem-delivering pizza for a resturant in Madison.
+This is the project done in CS5/ISYE 524 introduction to optimization In this project, we start from a baisc Travelling salesman problem and develop it into a complicated real problem-delivering pizza for a resturant in Madison.
 The project totally contains 3 models, developing from the very basic idea to the complicated model.